psaikido/hugle.uk/pages/prose/Thesium/160-rapprochement.md

 strange.

 "This is good, the glade is open at this time of year.
-There must be enough game to graze it now that Spring has come.
+There must be enough game to graze it, now that Spring has come.
 My eternal thanks to you, oh Great Spring.
 The people will have deer to hunt."

 He was moved at how deeply the chief felt the bounty of spring.
 How lovely it